quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Misreporting ECN Markings

-An receiver can misreport ECN markings to alter the congestion response of a sender.
+A receiver can misreport ECN markings to alter the congestion response of a sender.
 Suppressing reports of ECN-CE markings could cause a sender to increase their send rate.
 This increase could result in congestion and loss.